grafana/agent/docs/sources/shared/wal-data-retention.md

 ### WAL corruption

 WAL corruption can occur when Grafana Agent unexpectedly stops while the latest WAL segments are still being written to disk.
-For example, a disk fails, the host crashes, or the host is forcibly shut down.
+For example, a WAL corruption can happen if a disk fails, the host crashes, or the host is forcibly shut down.
 When you restart Grafana Agent, it tries to repair the WAL by removing corrupt segments.
 Sometimes, this repair is unsuccessful, and you must manually delete the corrupted WAL to continue.

 When the WAL becomes corrupted, you will see error messages such as `err="failed to find segment for index"` in the Grafana Agent log file.